Zuyderzée

 Zuyderzée ([zɥi.dɛʁ.ze], "Southern Sea", Zuyderzee) was a department of the First French Empire in the present-day Netherlands.
-It is named after the Zuiderzee sea inlet.
+It was named after the Zuiderzee sea inlet.
 It was formed in 1810, when the Kingdom of Holland was annexed by France.
 Its territory corresponded more or less with the present-day Dutch provinces of North Holland and Utrecht.
 Its capital was Amsterdam.

 The department was subdivided into the following arrondissements and cantons (situation in 1812):